Table of Contents

 - Antidepressants: Some antidepressants have been found to relieve pain by changing the chemicals in your brain that help you feel pain.
 Drugs such as Elavil (amitriptyline), Pamelor (nortriptyline), or Cymbalta (duloxetine) may help.

 - Topical lidocaine patch called Lidoderm

 - Transcutaneous Electrical Nerve Stimulation (TENS): A therapy in which gentle electrical current between electrodes placed on the skin eases pain

-- Capsaicin: Capsaicin is the 'hot' chemical produced in chili peppers.
+- Capsaicin: Capsaicin is the chemical produced in chili peppers that gives them their 'heat.'
 It is available over-the-counter in creams or patches and may cause a burning sensation when you begin using it.
 It works by reducing a substance that sends pain signals to the brain.

 - Complementary therapies such as acupuncture, massage, yoga, hypnosis, biofeedback, and meditation

 - Supplements such as alpha-lipoic acid, gamma linolenic acid (found in evening primrose oil), or acetyl-L-carnitine